0xCompute/rubidity.review/README.md

-# Rubidity O.G (Dumb Contracts) Public Code Review / (More) Tests
+# Rubidity O.G.
+(Dumb Contracts) Public Code Review / (More) Tests / Gems & More

-The idea is to look at the code as-is (that is, not suggestion new or alternate syntax) in the review / commentary and try to add (more) tests.
+The idea is to look at the code as-is (that is, NOT suggesting new or alternate syntax and semantics) in the review / commentary and try to add (more) tests and start to (re)package / modular-ize code in "place holder" gems (waiting for adoption by the founders) such as 0xfacet and 0xfacet-typed and 0xfacet-rubidity

 **Yes, you can.
 You are welcome to join in and comments / discuss / debate.**

+## Gems, Gems, Gems

+The idea here is break the "majestic rails rubidity monolith" also known as "facet vm" (formerly "ethscriptions vm") up into easier to (re)use modules.

+For example, why not bundle up a "core" language "rubidity" gem with no dependencies on any blockchain and break out "core / standard" contracts samples and database (SQL) and runtime modules or such.

+### 0xfacet  - base foundation

+### 0xfacet-typed   - (solidity-like) types incl. address, bytes, (frozen) string, uint, and more

+### 0xfacet-rubidity  - rubidity o.g. language interpreter

+## Code Review / Commentary

-## "Off-Rails"  - Rubidity Core NOT "Isolated"
+### "Off-Rails"  - Rubidity Core NOT "Isolated"

 Let's say it out loud - Rails is great.
 It's magic.
 It's amazing.